How To - Build a High-Quality Radio-less AllStar Node for Under $100

 Total: $60

 The above items are available from many sources and can be purchased from the links above or from any other reputable source.
-(If any links on this page are no longer working or you find a better source for any parts let me know.)

 The PAM8302A modules are an Adafruit design and have been copied by many other sellers but unfortunately most of the copies do not work well and have significant distortion on the audio.
 Therefore only the module from Adafruit or from a reputable US seller with excellent reviews should be used.